 Nature Trail and More at Duke Energy

 After visiting the World of Energy exhibit, head outside to the quarter-mile nature trail by the lake.
 You’ll find a covered picnic shelter, a fishing pier, and even a butterfly garden that’s open during the warmer months.
 Unfortunately, there is a shortage of dining options nearby, so it’s a good idea to plan ahead and bring a picnic.

 Don’t forget to check the Duke Energy website for events.
-In the past, The World of Energy has hosted several community events, including a National Hunting and Fishing Day event and a home school day.
+In the past, The World of Energy has hosted several community events, including a National Hunting, an Orchid event, an Fishing Day event, and a home school day.